-- Our Housekeeping team uses H2Orange*, a peroxide based solution which is used in two dilutions, one as a disinfectant and one as a glass cleaner.
-Its dual purpose helps us minimize the amount of chemicals used.
+- Our Housekeeping team uses H2Orange*, a peroxide-based solution that is used in two dilutions, one as a disinfectant and one as a glass cleaner.
+Its dual-purpose helps us minimize the number of chemicals used.

 - All guestroom air fresheners are all-natural and work through the AC vent or vacuum cleaner.

-- We dontate old sheets, towels and blankets to shelters and families in need, as well as to the fairgrounds for quilters.
-We also cut up towels to resuse as cleaning towels for Night Cleaners.
+- We donate old sheets, towels, and blankets to shelters and families in need, as well as to the fairgrounds for quilters.
+We also cut up towels to reuse as cleaning towels for Night Cleaners.

 Golf Course Maintenance

-“Our irrigation renovation has reduced our water use and made our course firmer and faster for our guests.” - Golf Course Superintendent, Aaron Stamper
+“Our irrigation renovation has reduced our water use and made our course firmer and faster for our guests.” - Golf Course Superintendent, Scott Coogan

 Heating & Cooling

 - Instead of using a natural gas pool heater, we use the discharged heat from our dehumidifier (that would normally exhaust the excess heat outdoors) to heat our pool vastly reducing our demand for natural gas for heating our pool.